R-Neville/projectable/README.md

 # Projectable
 ### By Felix McKenzie & Robert Neville

-Projectable is a lightweight project management applications that assists teams, of any size and type, to collaborate and track the progress of their work.
+Projectable is a lightweight project management application that assists teams, of any size and type, to collaborate and track the progress of their work.
 It is a free, open source alternative that puts user experience first.